henfiber/hass_speedport_plus_cli/README.md

       value_template: '{{ value_json.dsl_link_status }}'
 ```

+Change `speedport_plus.py` with `speedport_entry2i.py` above if you have this modem.
+Also change the path to `/path/to/homeassistant/config/scripts_cli/` if you just use Home assistant core installed in a custom server location.

-You may change "name: Speedport Plus status" above with "name: Speedport Entry2i status" if you have the Entry 2i modem.
+You may change the `name: Speedport Plus status` above with `name: Speedport Entry2i status` (or whatever you desire) if you have the Entry 2i modem.
 Just be aware that the dashboards
-shared in this repo have been created with "Speedport Plus" therefore you will have to search/replace entity names to make them work.
+shared in this repo have been created with this specific entity name (`sensor.speedport_plus_status`) therefore you will have to search/replace entity names to make them work.

 **Configure the router IP**